Andrewl3295/Andrewl3295.github.io/_posts/2018-11-02-Weekly-Reflection-07.md

 console.log(circle 20 "solid" "blue");
 }

-A big idea is that coding a circle might not be as simple as you think...
+A big idea is that coding a circle might not be as simple as you think, sure you just type in the function for a circle or anything for that matter, how does the computer know what a circle is?
+It takes in the information that you provided and using javascript, creates one, adding on, javascript is made up of more complex coding that allows it to run.